dh-trier/wlv/schemas/wlv-label-docs.md

 - Possible values: This element has no default values.

 #### labelPosition
-The type of the label part, primarily defined by its supposed location on the bottle.
+The position of the label on the bottle, used in particular as a way to disinguish the different labels in a label group.

 - Status: Mandatory.
 - Contained by element: [label](#label).